-- Fritwell CE School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - Fritwell CE School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The Governing Body will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children, including convictions, cautions, court orders, reprimands and warnings.
+- Fritwell CE School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - Fritwell CE School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The Governing Body will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children that could be a transferable risk to their role.